saucelabs/sauce-docs/docs/mobile-apps/features/network-capture.md

 To enable network traffic capturing in your tests:

 1. On Sauce Labs, click **Live** > **Mobile App**.
-2. [Upload your mobile app to Sauce Labs](/mobile-apps/app-storage) through the UI or CLI.
+2. Upload your mobile app to Sauce Labs [through our UI](/mobile-apps/app-storage/#uploading-apps-via-ui) or [from your CLI](/mobile-apps/app-storage/#uploading-apps-via-rest-api).
 3. After you’ve uploaded your app, return to the **Live** > **Mobile App** page, hover your mouse over your app, then select **Settings**.<br/><img src={useBaseUrl('img/mobile-apps/networkcapturescr.png')} alt="Mobile app settings navigation" width="600"/>
 4. Under **Default Settings**, toggle Instrumentation and Network Capture to enable the feature.<br/><img src={useBaseUrl('img/mobile-apps/networkcapturescr2.png')} alt="Mobile app settings navigation" width="800"/>
 5. For Automated Testing only: add the networkCapture capability to your test script.
 Click the link below corresponding to your framework: